Princess047/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -script 1 for printing the username of the current user -script 2 for printing groups the user is part of -script 3 for changing file owner
+-script 4 to create an empty file called 'hello'